 University of Colorado Natural Hazards Center

-Campbell is currently a collaborator on a National Science Foundation-funded Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science (NSF INCLUDES) project entitled "Minority Scholars from Under-Represented Groups in Engineering and the Social Sciences" (Minority SURGE).
+Campbell is currently an internal evaluator on a National Science Foundation-funded Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science (NSF INCLUDES) project entitled "Minority Scholars from Under-Represented Groups in Engineering and the Social Sciences" (Minority SURGE).
 This pilot graduate training initiative aims to ultimately increase the recruitment, retention, and matriculation of racial and ethnic minorities in STEM Ph.D. programs contributing to hazards and disaster research.
-She is tasked with the implementation and internal evaluation of the SURGE graduate mentoring program.

-Campbell’s previous work with the Natural Hazards Center includes an array of basic research and evaluation projects, including postdoctoral research examining risk perception associated with induced seismicity in Colorado and Oklahoma.
+Campbell’s previous work with the Natural Hazards Center includes an array of basic research and evaluation projects, including studies examining risk perception associated with induced seismicity and toxic exposure; analyses of scientific collaboration and communication; and evaluations of disaster resilience programming.
 Her dissertation focused on disaster impacts and recovery among community-dwelling older adults.
 Using in-depth, qualitative interviews with elders affected by the 2013 Colorado floods and representatives of senior-serving organizations, Campbell's work explored the role of social capital, community context, and organizational capacity in shaping disaster outcomes in later stages of the life course.